mcostalba/scoutfish/README.md

 To find all games with 3 or 2 pawns advantage for white and all games where white is above 2 pawns but down of a knight.

+##### sub-fen

+Find all games with a position matching the sub-fen pattern given in PGN notation.
+Support lists.

+    { "sub-fen": "1n2k1n1/8/8/8/8/8/8/2B1K1N1", "material": "KBNKNN" }

+To find all games with given sub-fen **and** given material distribution.
+Note that the sub-fen is matched by the start position and without the added rule on material, any game would match.
+A condition composed by sub-fen + material, can be used to find an **exact fen**.

 ##### white-move / black-move